MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/3_Managing_Files_With_MS_Graph.md

 # Accessing file contents

-In this module we will see how to download OneDrive documents with Microsoft Graph API and how to download OneDrive documents in a **different format** from the original.
+In this module we will see how to download OneDrive documents with MS Graph API and how to download OneDrive documents in a **different format** from the original.

 ## Download file from OneDrive

-In UWP project go to **Helpers/OneDriverHelper.cs** DownloadFile method and follow the steps:
+In the UWP project go to **Helpers/OneDriverHelper.cs** DownloadFile method and follow the steps:

 - Delete the code